Juniper/amt-vlc/README.md

 - amt://162.250.138.201@232.162.250.140
 - amt://162.250.138.201@232.162.250.141

 If you need to change/input the relay address, go to VLC->Preferences->Show all->Input/Codecs->Access Modules->AMT and change the address.
-This defaults to amt-relay.m2icast.net.
-This relay returns three IPv4's namely 162.250.137.254, 162.250.136.101 and 198.38.23.145.
+The default relay is amt-relay.m2icast.net, which currently maps to three DNS A records (162.250.137.254, 162.250.136.101 and 198.38.23.145).
 The first AMT relay to return a packet is selected as the relay.